 FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

-Brushing your dog is a daily necessity for some long-haired breeds—it’s a major part of grooming.
-Unlike other tasks like trimming dog nails or bathing which you must do once every month, brushing should be done more regularly.
-Even if you have a short-haired dog, brushing her can provide benefits for you both.
-To properly brush your pooch, it’s important to know different dog coat types and how exactly to groom them.
+Brushing different dog coat types is a daily necessity for some long-haired breeds—it’s a major part of grooming.
+Unlike other tasks like trimming dog nails or bathing which you must do once every month, I advise you to brush your dog’s hair more regularly.
+Even for my short-haired dogs, brushing them can provide benefits—both for them and for me.

 Benefits of brushing your dog